HTTP vs HTTPS

 A study conducted by GlobalSign showed that 84% of users would abandon a purchase if data was sent over an insecure connection.

 Security is a necessity in today’s digital economy.
-If you want to find out how you can make your website more secure, contact Caroline and our team today.
+If you want to find out how you can make your website more secure.